ikennarichard/project-manager/README.md

 # HNG Stage-Zero

-This is a simple mobile app built with React Native for HNG12.
+This is a simple mobile app built with React Native.

 Click the link to test the app [Run on Appetize](https://appetize.io/app/b_gaolpxlc3jvwzh7eekznt7uhzq?device=pixel7&osVersion=13.0)